simplworld/simpl.world.website/_posts/2021-05-18-profiling-model-service.md

     """
 ```

-The `profile` management command emulates a single user session sending WAMP messages to the game's modelservice.
+The `profile` management command emulates a single user session that may send HTTP requests to the Simpl server and WAMP messages to the game's modelservice.
-Each user is identified by email address.
-Each user session consists of authenticating the user then running the test cases defined
-by the game's model service's ``profile_*`` ProfileCase tasks.
+A test user email address is provided to the tasks defined by in game's model service's **profile_\*** ProfileCase subclass.

-The `profile.sh` script asynchronously runs the `profile` command against a series of email addresses stored in a text file and
+The `profile.sh` script asynchronously runs the `profile` command against a series of test user email addresses stored in a text file and
-reports how long many seconds it takes for all tasks to complete.
+reports how many seconds it takes for all tasks to complete.

-Before running `simpl-modelservice` profiling against your Simpl game's model service, you need to:

-* Add a **GAME_SLUG** setting that matches your game's slug (i.e. GAME_SLUG = ‘simpl-dif’).
+## Using simpl-modelservice Profiling

+To add a profile task to your model service:

-* Add a `profilers` module to the `game` module that contains a file named `profile_http.py`.
+* Add a `profilers` module to the `game` module.

+* Add a file named `profile_test.py` to the `profilers` module.

-* Define a profiling method in `profile_http.py` whose name name starts with **profile_**.
+* Define a profile task in `profile_test.py` whose name starts with 'profile_'.

-* Create one or more test game runs ready to be played.

-* Create a text file containing the email addresses of players in the test game runs.

-The Simpl `simpl-div-model` and `simpl-calc-model` repositories master branches have been enhanced to illustrate how this is done.
-The README files in both repositories contain instructions for running profiling locally.
+A common profile task pattern simulates a player logging into the game and submitting decisions.
+In this pattern, the task retrieves information about the test player from the Simpl server,
+emulates the `simpl-react` **simpl** decorator's initial WAMP requests,
+then submits decisions for the test player.
+Example profile tasks with this pattern are in the Simpl `simpl-div-model` and `simpl-calc-model` repositories.

-In the multi-player `simpl-div-model`, the `profile_http.py` file contents look like:
+In the multi-player **Simpl Div** game's `simpl-div-model` repository, the `profile_test.py` file contents look like:

 ```python
 import asyncio